Jason Stephens | July 2, 2020 | Personal Injury

 Degree of Liability for the Accident

-If the other driver is 100 percent at fault for the car accident, you are entitled to 100 percent of the value of your injury claim.
+If the other driver is 100 percent at fault for the Fort Worth car accident near you, you are entitled to 100 percent of the value of your injury claim.
 However, Texas comparative fault laws hold a victim liable for damages that the victim caused.

 The Availability of Insurance Coverage